-The total cost for the degree program – including all tuition and fees and individual credit costs, can be viewed on Tuition and Fees.
+The total cost for the degree program, including all tuition and fees and individual credit costs, can be viewed on Tuition and Fees.
 You can pay for the degree in full or purchase one course at a time.

 Some courses have required textbooks and/or materials.
 Click here to see the estimated cost for each course.

 The Master of Arts in Art Education is a 36-credit program.
 It includes 15 elective credits.
 This gives you a chance to customize your learning and focus on what really interests you!
 View all courses here.

-You can transfer up to 18 graduate credit hours from AOE courses taken through Morningside as long as the following conditions are met:
+You may be able to transfer in up to 18 graduate credit hours from AOEU courses taken through Morningside as long as the following conditions are met: